mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 Among the dependencies, we find the `kafka-streams-scala` libraries, which is a Scala wrapper built around the Java `kafka-streams` library.
-In fact, using implicit resolution, the tailored Scala library avoid some boilerplate code.
+In fact, using implicit resolution, the tailored Scala library avoids some boilerplate code.

 All the examples we'll use share the following imports: